Infant Chronic Lung Disease

 CLD can be a long-term condition.
 It is important to receive care at a place where your child has access to the many experts and subspecialties they may need.

-Some babies with CLD require mechanical ventilators for several months.
+Some babies with bronchopulmonary dysplasia require mechanical ventilators for several months.
 Some babies will continue to require oxygen when they go home from the hospital, but most can be weaned from oxygen by the end of their first year.
 Babies with CLD may be at increased risk for respiratory infection and may have to be rehospitalized.

-At CHOP, your baby’s care will be coordinated with other specialized teams, including our Neonatal Follow-up Program, the Division of Pulmonary Medicine, the Pulmonary Hypertension Program, and our Technology Dependence Center if needed.
+At CHOP, your baby’s care will be coordinated with other specialized teams, including our Neonatal Follow-up Program, the Division of Pulmonary and Sleep Medicine, the Pulmonary Hypertension Program, and our Technology Dependence Center if needed.

 When treatment in our intensive care setting is no longer needed, our team will help you and your baby make a seamless transition to home, a home hospital, or a chronic care facility.